adtzlr/trusspy/README.rst

        pip install trusspy

-2) or download this repo as ZIP file, unzip it and add the unzipped location to your PYTHONPATH.
+2) or download this repo as ZIP-file_, unzip it and add the unzipped location to your PYTHONPATH.
 On Windows 10:
     * open startmenu
     * search for "environment variable"
     * edit environment variable for this account